gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ```

 SBOMs enable rapid vulnerability response, license compliance tracking, regulatory compliance, and build-time dependency
 visibility.
-You know exactly what dependencies were included when your application was built.
+You know what dependencies went into the build.

 ### Generate SBOMs